MadhumitaSushil/MadhumitaSushil.github.io/index.md

 focus on clinical text.
 In particular, I am investigating different deep learning techniques to learn semantic representations at the patient level.
 In the clinical domain, an important requirement is often making predictions explainable.
 Consequently, my second focus involves developing model-agnostic interpretability methods to better understand these representations and how they affect downstream prediction tasks.
-I am currently working on the project [Accumulate](http://www.accumulate.be/) funded by the the government agency Flanders Innovation and Entrepreneurship (VLAIO).
+During my PhD, I have also worked as a research intern at the Google Brain Applied team in Zurich, where I investigated linguistic reasoning skills of BERT representations.

 I hold a Master of Science in Language Science and Technology (spec.
 Language Technology) from Saarland University, Germany, and a Bachelor of Technology in Computer Science and Engineering from VIT University, Vellore, India.
 Previously, I have worked on clinical text understanding also as a Junior Research Developer at the Antwerp University Hospital, Belgium.
 Furthermore, I have worked towards recognizing textual entailment for the EU-funded [Excitement](https://sites.google.com/site/excitementproject/) project  as a Research Assistant at the German Research Center for Artifical Intelligence (DFKI), Saarbrücken, Germany.